Q: I've never had my vehicle detailed, what should my expectations be?

-A: The blended water (commercial soap and anti-bacterial solution) within our shampoo extractors gets heated up to 90 degrees Celsius, which enables road salt and grime to be vaporized.
+The blended water (commercial soap and anti-bacterial solution) within our shampoo extractors gets heated up to 90 degrees Celsius, which enables road salt and grime to be vaporized.
 Vacuuming the carpets solely will not remove salt and grime.
-This service is offered in the Interior Detail, Bronze, Silver and Gold packages.
+This service is offered in the Bronze, Silver and Gold packages.

 Q: I have leather seats can I still have them shampooed?

 Yes, you can shampoo leather and it is highly recommended as dirt can embed itself in the leather.
 To provide the best result, we utilize our tornador detail tool to clean/detail the leather surface.